 Water quality swales have many uses.
 Dry swales are most applicable to residential and institutional land uses of low to moderate density where the percentage of impervious cover in the contributing areas is relatively low.
 Wet swales may not be appropriate for some residential applications, such as frontage lots, because they contain standing water that may attract mosquitoes.

 Water quality swales may also be used in parking lots to break up areas of impervious cover.
 Along the edge of small roadways, use water quality swales in place of curb and gutter systems.
 Water quality swales may not be suitable for sites with many driveway culverts or extensive sidewalk systems.
-When combining water quality swales with roadways and sidewalks, place the swale between the two impervious areas (e.g. between road and sidewalk or in-between north and south bound lanes of a roadway/highway).
+When combining water quality swales with roadways and sidewalks, place the swale between the two impervious areas (e.g., between road and sidewalk or in-between north and south bound lanes of a roadway/highway).

+Planning Considerations

+The primary factors to consider when designing a water quality swale are soil characteristics, flow capacity, erosion resistance, and vegetation.
+Site conditions and design specifications limit the use of water quality swales.

 The topography and soils on the site will determine what is appropriate.
 The topography should provide sufficient slope and cross-sectional area to maintain non-erosive flow velocities.
 Porous soils are best suited to dry swales, while soils with poor drainage or high groundwater conditions are more suited to wet swales.
-Design water quality swales to retain and treat the required water quality volume.
-Because they must also be designed to convey the 2-year and 10-year 24 -hour storms, they may have to convey additional runoff volume to other downgradient SCMs.

-Planning Considerations

-The primary factors to consider when designing a water quality swale are soil characteristics, flow capacity, erosion resistance, and vegetation.
-Site conditions and design specifications limit the use of water quality swales.

-Swale storage capacity should be based on the maximum expected reduction in velocity that occurs during the annual peak growth period.
-Usually the maximum expected drop in velocity occurs when vegetation is at its maximum growth for the year.
-Use the minimum level when checking velocity through the swale or the ability of the swale to convey the

-2-year 24-hour storm without erosion.
-This usually occurs during the early growing season and dormant periods.

 Other important factors to consider are land availability, maintenance requirements and soil characteristics.
 The topography of the site should allow for the design of a swale with sufficient slope and cross-sectional area to maintain a non-erosive flow rate, and to retain or detain the required water quality volume.
 The longitudinal slope of the swale should be as close to zero as possible and not greater than 5%.

+Setback Requirements